BCom Money and Finance in India Notes Study Material

 “Money is something that possesses general acceptability.” -Saligman

-“Money is anything that is generally acceptable as a means of exchange and at the same times act as a measure and store of money.” -Crowther
+“Money is anything that is generally accepted as a means of exchange and at the same time act as a measure and store of money.” -Crowther

 Crowther’s definition may be considered better as it includes both the aspects of money i.e. general acceptability and all the other important functions of money.